yngveha/Digital-System-Design/RTL-coding/subprograms.md

 The fact that there are several places the issues with the procedure may be fixed, only adds to the problem:
 _One engineer may use a certain procedure without issues, while another may use it in a way that leads to disastrous results._

-In sum, using functions is best practice, until there is a particular reason for using a procedure, see discussion below.
+In sum, using functions is best practice, until there is a particular reason for using a procedure.

 ## Counterexamples and limitations
 ### Multiple output vectors